Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-Understanding the Unique Challenges of Weight Loss During Ramadan in the UAE
+Understanding the Cultural Context of Eating During Ramadan in the UAE

 Incorporating Activity and Smart Snacking Between Iftar and Suhoor